-Drop Policy: If you wish to drop this course for a full refund and without it appearing on your transcript, you must do so by Monday, July 30, 2014.
-Please consult the catalog for the last day to officially withdraw from this course (a 'W' appears on the transcript).
+Drop Policy: If you wish to drop this course for a full refund and without it appearing on your transcript, you must do so by Monday, October 5, 2015.
+The last day to officially withdraw from this course (a 'W' appears on the transcript) is Friday, November 13, 2015.
 Students who have not accessed the Moodle site will automatically be dropped from the course by me and replaced with students on the waitlist.

 Incomplete Grades: You may be eligible for an 'Incomplete' grade if you have finished 90% of the class work.
 If you have an 'Incomplete,' all coursework must be finished by the end of the next term.
 I can only award an 'A', 'B', 'C', 'D', or 'F' grade.
-In other words, you cannot have an 'Incomplete' grade changed to a 'Y' grade.
 You must contact me before the end of the term with proper documentation to receive an Incomplete.
-I do not give 'Y' grades.